 James is a UKCP registered Child Psychotherapist with an MA in Transpersonal Child, Adolescent and Family Therapy and a Postgraduate Diploma in Psychosynthesis Counselling.
 He also has a Diploma in Creative Supervision

 James has worked as an adult counsellor, a child psychotherapist in several schools, a therapist in a Child and Adolescent Mental Health Service, and now as a supervisor to therapists, who are often working with traumatised children.
 Having developed a particular specialist interest in complex trauma, in 2008 he began to work as a creative attachment therapist with Catchpoint Ltd. (a post adoption agency) providing family focused therapy and support to children who suffered early developmental trauma and to the parents who were often experiencing secondary trauma.

 James is keen to promote the right for all to recover from early developmental trauma and for all practitioners and professionals working with children in this field to have the opportunity to understand the effects of trauma and how to respond more effectively.

 Stephanie qualified as a Social Worker in 1997.
 She worked for thirteen years in Local Authority Children’s Services, CAFCASS and CAMHS, winning national awards and accolades for the services she set up and managed for CAMHS.
-Stephanie is currently a Senior Lecturer at the University of Sunderland Department of Childhood Studies teaching Law and modules related to her specialist research and clinical interests including attachment and promoting recovery from trauma.
+Stephanie has previously worked as a Senior Lecturer at the University of Sunderland Department of Childhood Studies where she taught Law and modules related to her specialist research and clinical interests including attachment and promoting recovery from trauma.
 Stephanie has ongoing links with her Local Authority Adoption Team and recently undertook and published some joint research related to post-adoption support for promoting recovery from trauma.
 She is an experienced trainer and has developed an online CPD training package on recovery from trauma and attachment which has been well received.